speced/bikeshed/docs/definitions-autolinks.md

 * dict-member
 * exception
 * except-field
+* exception-code
 * enum
 * const
 * typedef
+* stringifier
+* serializer
+* iterator

 And for HTML/SVG/etc element definitions:

 * element
 * element-attr

+A special type just for definitions of operators used in grammar definitions, like `||` and similar:

+* grammar

 And finally, a catch-all category for general terms and phrases, and anything that doesn't fall into one of the above categories: